 The University of King’s College has joined “Universities Studying Slavery” (USS).
 Based out of the University of Virginia, this consortium of 60 universities is dedicated to organizing multi-institutional collaboration on research dealing with historical and contemporary issues dealing with race and inequality in higher education and in university communities.

-King’s is one of three Canadian post-secondary institutions to join USS, the others being Dalhousie University and the University of New Brunswick.
+King’s is one of four Canadian post-secondary institutions to join USS, the others being Dalhousie University, McGill University and the University of New Brunswick.